-Cooking over live fire in your own backyard is one of summer's greatest pleasures.
-Happily, it's also one of the simpliest.
-We have a few tips to share to help you make sure that your dinner plans don't go up in smoke:
+Cooking over a live fire outdoors is one of summer's greatest pleasures.
+Happily, it's also one of the simplest.
+We have a few tips to share to help make sure your dinner plans don't go up in smoke.

 Season with care